gupta-v/Eva/README.md

 │
 ├── AI_Response                       # Folder for storing AI-generated responses
 │
+├── EvaFunctions
+│   ├── appHandling.py                # Script for Handling Apps for Eva
+│   ├── appLaunch.py                  # Script for Launching Apps Mentioned in Path for Eva
+│   ├── geminiConfgs.py               # Script for Configuring and Handling Gemini AI
+│   ├── musicHandling.py              # Script for Handling Music and its Features
+│   ├── sr_tts.py                     # Script for Speech Recognition and Text-To-Speech
+│   └── webSearchHandling.py          # Script for Handling Web Searches
+│
 ├── FlaskApp                          # Flask frontend application
 │   ├── static                        # Static assets like images and CSS │   │   ├── assets